 (8) All IRRs and IRR Groups shall meet the following GREDP criteria for each month.
 ERCOT will report non-compliance of the following performance criteria to the Reliability Monitor:

-(a) An IRR or IRR Group must have a GREDP less than Z% or the ATG must be less than the expected MW output for 95% of the five-minute clock intervals in the month when the Resource or a member IRR of an IRR Group received a Base Point Dispatch Instruction in which the Base Point was two MW or more below the IRR’s HSL used by SCED.
+(a) An IRR or IRR Group must have a GREDP less than Z% or the ATG must be less than the expected MW output for 95% of the five-minute clock intervals in the month when the Resource or a member IRR of an IRR Group received a Base Point Dispatch Instruction in which the Base Point was two MW or more below the IRR’s HSL used by SCED or the IRR was instructed not to exceed its Base Point.
 The expected MW output includes the Resource’s Base Point, Regulation Service instructions, and any expected Primary Frequency Response.

 (b) Additionally, all IRRs and IRR Groups will also be measured for performance specifically during intervals in which ERCOT has declared EEA Level 1 or greater.
 These Resources and IRR Groups must meet the following GREDP criteria for the time window that includes all five-minute clock intervals during which EEA was declared.
 ERCOT will report non-compliance of the following performance criteria to the Reliability Monitor:

 (i) An IRR or IRR Group must have a GREDP less than Z% or the ATG must be less than the expected MW output.
-An IRR or IRR Group cannot fail this criteria more than three five-minute clock intervals during which EEA was declared and the Resource or a member of an IRR Group received a Base Point Dispatch Instruction in which the Base Point was two MW or more below the IRR’s HSL used by SCED.
+An IRR or IRR Group cannot fail this criteria more than three five-minute clock intervals during which EEA was declared and the Resource or a member of an IRR Group received a Base Point Dispatch Instruction in which the Base Point was two MW or more below the IRR’s HSL used by SCED or the IRR was instructed not to exceed its Base Point.
 The performance will be measured separately for each instance in which ERCOT has declared EEA.

 (9) All Controllable Load Resources shall meet the following CLREDP criteria each month.
 ERCOT will report non-compliance of the following performance criteria to the Reliability Monitor: